klavins/Icarus/README.md

 # ICARUS

-A bare-metal x86 operating system with a built-in BASIC interpreter, inspired by the Atari 800.
-Boots on 64-bit UEFI systems with GPU driver support.
-Tested on real hardware (AMD Ryzen 5 2600X, American Megatrends UEFI).
+Icarus is a bare-metal x86 operating system with a built-in BASIC interpreter.
+It boots on 64-bit UEFI systems with some GPU driver support.
+It has been tested on real hardware (AMD Ryzen 5 2600X, American Megatrends UEFI, GTX 1650).

 ## What is this?

-ICARUS boots directly on PC hardware (or in QEMU) with no underlying operating system.
+ICARUS boots directly on PC hardware or in QEMU with no underlying operating system.
 It provides a BASIC programming environment reminiscent of home computers from the early 1980s, complete with graphics, sound, and disk storage.

 When you power on, you get a prompt:

 ```
-ICARUS BASIC
+ ICARUS OS
  >
 ```

-Type BASIC commands, write programs, save them to disk, and draw graphics.
+You can type BASIC commands, write programs, save them to disk, and draw graphics.

+For the full BASIC language reference, see [Basic.md](Basic.md).

 ## Features